Once Upon A Time

 My latest offer is Suddenly Solid.
 It's available in print and on Kindle.

 As of 2019, my writing days have ended.
-After decades of poems, short stories, plays, songs and novels I'm a full time artist.
-I live in a new city now and the light is not only incredible but my home art studio has a perfect northern exposure.
+After decades of writing poems, short stories, plays, songs and novels I decided to move on.
+I'm a full time artist.
+Regardless, it's still in my unconscious, my conscious and my blood.
+The poetry Muse still strikes on occasion and I still write them here and there; along with taking down constant notes for short stories that might or might not ever see the light of day.
+I live in a new region of the US now.
+The light is not only incredible but my home art studio has a perfect northern exposure.
 My medium is acrylics, oils, oil pastels, graphite, colored pencils, and pen/ink.
+I'm a member of a local art collective nowadays and we own a very VERY nice gallery.
+I regularly display my works there in juried and non-juried exhibitions and shows.